 The code is no concern to users.
 What matters is it helps them achieve.
 By focusing too much on what is just a means to an end, shipping might take a back seat.

 Knowledge of a specific language isn’t an incentive that is aligned with users’ goal.
 There is no difference between a product shipped in Java and one in Clojure.
 Good shippers (hackers, if you may), which is what most companies are looking for, can make use of any language.
-In fact, they should be content whatever is at disposal and focus on solving problems.
+In fact, they should be content with whatever is at their disposal and focus on solving problems.
 An esoteric language is fundamentally a wrong factor to motivate a programmer with.

 Preferred language/framework is a personal choice.
 I prefer to choose a stack that has worked for me for all the years, while somebody may believe that newFooLang benefits in the longer run.
 I don’t think it’s wise to sideline all programmers who are perfectly happy with their choice of technology.